lazavgeridis/mddgan/README.md

 ## Google Colab Notebooks
-The code of this repo requires a machine with an Nvidia GPU to run.
+The code of this repo requires a machine with an Nvidia GPU to run (with the exception of `cosine_similarity.py` and `plot_fid.py`) .
 However, if you don't have one available, you can still run the following Google Colab notebooks to recreate the figures present in the thesis:
 * Figure 4.2 : `layer_ranges_chart.ipynb`
 * Figures 4.3-4.4 and 4.6-4.11 : `interpolation_across_each_mode.ipynb`